spacecatninja/craft-imager-x-rounded-corners/README.md

 ## Requirements

-This plugin requires Craft CMS 3.3.0 or later, Imagick image driver, and Imager X 3.0 or later (or, 3.1.5 if you want to take advange of the object parameter syntax).
+This plugin requires Craft CMS 4.0.0 or later, Imagick image driver, and Imager X 4.0 or later.

 _Please note, this plugin will not work if you're on a version of Imagick 3.4.4 that is compiled with ImageMagick 6.x.
 You can use Imagick 3.4.4 compiled with